logzio/logz-docs/_source/user-guide/alerts/index.md

   - sboroda
 ---

-Logz.io alerts start as a search query in Kibana.
-By customizing alerts and setting threshold levels, you can ensure that you're notified of critical alerts.
+Logz.io alerts are based on a search query in Kibana.
+By customizing alerts and setting threshold levels, you can ensure that you're notified of critical events.
 You can still see non-urgent events in Kibana, reducing alert fatigue while still having a complete view of noteworthy events.

 ![Alert definitions]({{ site.baseurl }}/images/alerts/alerts--alert-definitions-annotated.png)